espimarisa/hibiki/README.md

 > "Application" or "official instance" refers to the Hibiki bot application with the ID `493904957523623936`.

-**Updated on April 18th, 2023**
+**Updated on July 11th, 2023**

 - Do not try to intentionally crash, break, or exploit the application
-- If you find a critical, application-breaking bug, you must report it
+- If you find a critical, application-breaking bug, you must report it to the maintainers
-- Usage must obey all laws in the **United States of America** (our host is USA-based)
+- Usage must obey all laws in the **United States of America** or where the application is hosted
 - Data processed by the application must follow Discord's **[Terms of Service][discord_tos]** and **[Community Guidelines][discord_cg]**
-- Bot collection, bot listing servers, or bot listing websites are **strictly not allowed** to utilize the application

 ## Data Privacy

 > **_No personal or identifying information is stored._**

-**Updated on April 18th, 2023**
+**Updated on July 11th, 2023**

-The following types of data can be stored **on-demand** when some **features are ran** in order for some of our features to work correctly.
+The following types of data can be stored **on-demand** in order for some of our features to work correctly.

 - **User ID(s)**: A Discord ID unique to your account
 - **Server ID(s)**: A Discord ID unique to your server
-- **Message ID(s)**: A message ID corresponding to a message
+- **Message ID(s)**: A message ID identifying a message
 - **Command Response(s)**: Text responses in slash-commands

-When added or removed from your server, the following information will be logged to a **private** channel that only the application maintainer can view:
+When added or removed from your server, the following information will be logged to a private log that only the application maintainers can view:

 - The server's creation date
 - The server name, icon, and ID
-- The server owner's username, discriminator, and ID
+- The server owner's username, possible discriminator, and ID
-- Total member count at the time of addition/removal
+- The total server member count at the time of addition or removal

 To start a data deletion request, please contact the application maintainer using a link below.
-In order to process your request, please state why you're contacting, what data you wish to be removed, and your User or Server ID.
+In order to process your request, please state why you're contacting, what data you wish to be removed, and your Discord user or Discord server ID.

-- Discord - `espi#0001`
+- Discord - `@espimarisa`
 - Telegram - [@espimarisa][espi-telegram]
 - Email - [espi@riseup.net][espi-email]